 - Company or team leaders who want to provide resources and guidance to their employees when working from home.

 - If you have worked remotely for a long period of time, this course is probably NOT for you.

 Shelley Osborne is passionate about creating corporate learning cultures that enable continuous skills development and nurture a growth mindset to drive employee engagement and company performance.
 She has over fifteen years of experience across the education, consulting, and corporate sectors.

 Shelley speaks regularly at industry events such as TEDWomen, ATD International Conference, DevLearn, and Unleash.
 She contributes to numerous publications, including Entrepreneur, Fast Company, and the U.S. Chamber of Commerce Foundation.
 Shelley has also provided expert commentary in The Wall Street Journal, CNBC, Cheddar TV, Inc., and more.
-Drawing from her experience, Shelley is the author of an upcoming McGraw Hill book, The Upskilling Imperative: Five Ways to Make Learning Core to the Way We Work, which is slated for Summer 2020 release and examines how companies can create, implement, and maintain thriving learning cultures.
+Drawing from her experience, Shelley is the author of the McGraw Hill book, The Upskilling Imperative: Five Ways to Make Learning Core to the Way We Work, which examines how companies can create, implement, and maintain thriving learning cultures.